What is dividend yield? Understand the dividend-price ratio and quarterly payout of a stock to make better investments.

 More Investing Articles

-The two most obvious ways of making money from a stock are selling it for more than you paid for it and getting dividends.
+The two most obvious ways of making money from a stock are selling it for more than you paid for it and getting regular dividend payments.
 While not all companies pay dividends (often for good reasons, such as investing profits back in the business), dividends can be attractive.

 A dividend is a portion of the earnings of the company paid to every shareholder.
 As an owner of the company, you're entitled to its profits.

 One benefit of quarterly dividend payments is that you get paid as long as you hold the stock.
-Unlike the unrealized gains of stock price appreciation, that's profit in your bank account every three months.
-(Of course, you probably have to pay taxes on those dividends, but if you're looking for recurring income from your investments, it's a nice feature.)
+Unlike the unrealized gains of stock price appreciation, that's profit in your bank account every three months, regardless of the price of the stock.
+Of course, being that a dividend is a payout on your investment, you probably have to pay taxes on those dividends.

-If you don't need the additional income, dividend reinvesting is a great way to roll your profits back into good companies to increase the amount of stock you own.
+If you don't need the recurring dividend income, dividend reinvesting is a great way to roll your profits back into good companies to increase the amount of stock you own.
+This makes sense... sometimes.

 Part of the process is identifying good companies.
 Good businesses make good stocks.
-Buy a great stock at a good price and you'll make money in the stock market; that's the value investing advice which serves investors such as Benjamin Graham, Charlie Munger, and Warren Buffett well.
+Buy a great stock at a good price and you'll make money.
+This value investing advice which investors such as Benjamin Graham, Charlie Munger, and Warren Buffett well.
 That's step one.